WHUzhusihan96/myTransferlearning/README.md

 Most of these are about Transfer Learning (Domain adaptation).And i just provide the paper URL, you need to download it yourself.

-here is the most important survay in Transfer Learning by Yang Qiang. [[here]](https://ieeexplore.ieee.org/abstract/document/5288526).
+Here is the most important survey in Transfer Learning by Yang Qiang. [[here]](https://ieeexplore.ieee.org/abstract/document/5288526).
 Pan S J, Yang Q. A survey on transfer learning[J].
 IEEE Transactions on knowledge and data engineering, 2010, 22(10): 1345-1359.

 I'm very thankful to wangjindong for sharing [[here]](http://transferlearning.xyz/).